Seborider/react-missions/README.md

 ## Mission #3

-It must be possible to query a list of items from the backend.
+The App should display an unstyled unordered list of items above the counter.
+The list of items must be fetched from a backend.
 The backend is not ready yet but the work on the frontend must already start.
 Find a solution to mock the response data from the backend without needing to change too many things once the backend implementation is in place.
-The items must be displayed in an unstyled unordered list.

 The JSON structure looks like the following:
 ```